jonmaz4410/colorMapping/README.md

 There are in-depth comments inside of the code itself.
 As of August 15, 2023:

-color_mapping.py
+color_mapping.py <br>
       1. is resource efficient.
-Boolean indexing, slicing, and other techniques prevent the need for any for loops / list comprehensions.
+Boolean indexing, slicing, and other techniques prevent the need for any for loops / list comprehensions. <br>
       2. accurately grabs color from pixels, reads from a point cloud, and forms correspondance between pixel and pointcloud.
-Then, publishes new cloud with rgb.
+Then, publishes new cloud with rgb. <br>
       3. still needs proper extrinsic calibration for even better results.
-Currently, a manual translation is being performed to better line up data.
+Currently, a manual translation is being performed to better line up data. <br>
       4. is complete.

-extrinsic_calibration.py
+extrinsic_calibration.py<br>
-      1. is not complete.
+      1. is not complete.<br>
-      2. correctly finds checkerboard in an image.
+      2. correctly finds checkerboard in an image.<br>
-      3. does not incorporate lidar / point cloud yet.
+      3. does not incorporate lidar / point cloud yet.<br><br>

 If you have any questions, please send me an email at jonmaz4410@gmail.com and I will be happy to assist further.
 Good luck!